 Approximately 70 per cent of our total waste is recycled including our main sources of waste - cardboard, food and plastic.
-We are focused on innovating and improving our diversion and recycling programs across our business to improve this number.
+We are committed to diverting 90 per cent of all waste from landfill through a focus on reduction, reuse and recycling.

 Food waste is diverted to a number of streams including food rescue, use on farm, energy production, compost and landfill.

-Under the program, we provide REDcycle recycling bins for soft plastics at all Coles supermarkets.
-Customers can recycle plastic bags and soft plastic packaging using specially marked bins at the front of our stores.
-The plastic is then recycled and converted into new products, including outdoor furniture.
+We are proud to offer REDcycle recycling bins in all Coles supermarkets.
+Through the program, Coles customers can recycle plastic bags and soft plastic packaging using specially marked bins at the front of stores.

-Since the program began in 2011, Coles has diverted more than 300 million pieces of flexible plastic from landfill across Australia.
-Not only can customers recycle single-use plastic bags in these bins, they can also recycle:
+Since the program began in 2011, Coles has diverted more than 542 million pieces of flexible plastic from landfill across Australia.

 Coles’ energy efficiency strategy is aimed at reducing energy use in heating, ventilation, air-conditioning and refrigeration systems.